Somnium13/SS13/README.md

 - Dec 14: No longer using error count as things are too broken for it to be a good indicator.
 - Dec 15: 746 Errors (VS now correctly parses the entire file.
 This should be accurate!)
 - Dec 16: 731 Errors.

-**Current:** Burning hard for LTG #2.
-Trying to hit it by Dec 18.
-Prospects not looking good.
+- Dec 17: I AM BUSY.
+- Dec 18: I HAVE TO GET OUT OF THIS DAMN DORM.

+**Current:** Fixing issues with C# code generation.
+Going to try getting it compiling by the new year?

 ## License
 [Licenses of tgstation.](https://github.com/somnium13/-tg-station#license) I'm not really sure how these apply to this project.